mikke89/RmlUiDoc/pages/rcss/visual_effects.md

 `scroll`{:.value}
 : A scrollbar is always visible along the axis, allowing hidden content to be scrolled into view.
 This will eliminate 'popping' if content suddenly overflows and a scrollbar appears.

-Note that, unlike CSS, if either of `overflow-x`{:.prop} or `overflow-y`{:.prop} is set to a value other that 'visible', clipping will occur on both axes.
+If either `overflow-x`{:.prop} or `overflow-y`{:.prop} is set to a value other than 'visible', clipping will occur on both axes.

+Note that, unlike CSS, [positioned elements](visual_formatting_model.html#position) and [transformed elements](animations_transitions_transforms.html#transform) do not affect when clipping is applied to the element.
+Thus, such elements may not be clipped or cause scrollbars to appear even when they overflow.

 `overflow`{:.prop}

 Shorthand for `overflow-x overflow-y`{:.prop}.
 If two values are specified, the first will be used to specify `overflow-x`{:.prop} and the second `overflow-y`{:.prop}.
-If one value is specified, if will be used to specify both.
+If one value is specified, it will be used to specify both.

 ```css
 /* Hide horizontal overflowing content and generate a scrollbar (if required) along the vertical axis. */